 Under the stress of a violent encounter, your shooting accuracy will drop off.
 But if you have these solid fundamentals, you are on your way to winning.

-Another great drill that leads you down this path can be found at this link.
+Another great drill that leads you down this path can be found.
 You want a combination of speed and accuracy … but in the end, I’d rather be accurate first than fast and miss!

 Keep your everyday carry gun hot and ready to go!
 I hear much discussion from students as to whether they will carry a round in the chamber or not.